argonne-lcrc/user-guides/docs/account-project-management/mfa.md

-*NOTE*: LCRC Duo Enrollment will begin on **August 19, 2024**.
-Please revisit this page on or after that time.
-To ensure your device is compatible, you can try installing the Duo Mobile App in advance.
+*NOTE*: Duo Enrollment is now open.
+Access to the LCRC Accounts page now requires Duo.
+Access to LCRC clusters will require Duo starting on **August 28, 2024**.
+Please ensure you have completed enrollment before then to retain access.

 # Enrolling in Duo MFA